Sparse Checkpointing for Fast and Reliable MoE Training: Evaluation

 \textit{\textbf{How quickly can we recover from failures?}} Total recovery time—the cumulative time spent recovering from all failures—depends on both checkpoint intervals and failure frequency.
-CheckFreq and Gemini incur extended recovery times over 12-hour runs, 9402–13086 secs for CheckFreq, 3236–4627 secs for Gemini at MTBF=10M.
-This is primarily due to global rollbacks and recomputation of half their checkpoint intervals, on average, after each failure.
-MoC’s per-iteration checkpointing strategy limits recomputation and thus total recovery time (98–176 secs at MTBF=10M).
+CheckFreq and Gemini incur extended recovery times (9402–13086 secs for CheckFreq, 3236–4627 secs for Gemini at MTBF=10M) due to global rollbacks and recomputation of half their checkpoint intervals, on average, after each failure.
+MoC's per-iteration checkpointing strategy limits recomputation and thus total recovery time (98–176 secs at MTBF=10M).
 However, this aggressive strategy comes at the cost of high runtime overhead—up to 470\% at MTBF=10M.
-In comparison, \NAME restricts rollbacks exclusively to the affected data-parallel group and limits recomputation to $\lceil \frac{3}{2}\times W_{\text{sparse}} \rceil$ iterations.
-As a result, \NAME achieves recovery times of 117–241 secs at MTBF=10M—only marginally higher than MoC, due to the sparse-to-dense conversion during recovery.
-Crucially, \NAME preserves all tokens and synchronous training semantics like CheckFreq and Gemini, yet still recovers up to $31\times$ and $18\times$ faster, respectively.
+In comparison, \NAME restricts rollbacks exclusively to the affected data-parallel group and limits recomputation to $\lceil \frac{3}{2}\times W_{\text{sparse}} \rceil$ iterations, achieving recovery times of 117–241 secs at MTBF=10M—only marginally higher than MoC due to the sparse-to-dense conversion during recovery.
+Crucially, \NAME preserves all tokens and synchronous training semantics like CheckFreq and Gemini, yet recovers up to $31\times$ and $18\times$ faster, respectively.

-\textit{\textbf{What training efficiency can be achieved under failures?}} Effective Training Time Ratio (ETTR)—the fraction of wall‑clock time spent on useful training computation—encapsulates the combined effects of checkpoint overhead and recovery downtime.
-It is the end-to-end performance metric we must optimize.
+\textit{\textbf{What training efficiency can be achieved under failures?}} ETTR—the fraction of wall‑clock time spent on useful training computation—encapsulates the combined effects of checkpoint overhead and recovery downtime.
 CheckFreq and Gemini achieve high ETTR (0.90–0.96) at MTBF=2H due to infrequent failures, but their prolonged recovery periods degrade ETTR under frequent failures.
 CheckFreq drops to 0.672, Gemini to 0.728 at MTBF=10M.
-MoC starts strong at low failure rates, but its high checkpoint overhead degrades ETTR under frequent failures, falling to just 0.134 on DeepSeek‑MoE at MTBF=10M. \NAME consistently maintains high ETTR (0.951–0.964 at MTBF=10M) by effectively combining high frequency checkpointing with low runtime overhead.
-This approach allows \NAME to match MoC’s fast recovery, CheckFreq and Gemini's low overhead without inheriting their respective penalties, achieving superior training efficiency across all tested scenarios.
-Ultimately, this superior ETTR translates to tangible end-to-end performance improvements: at MTBF=10M, \NAME completes training up to $1.4\times$ faster than CheckFreq, $1.3\times$ faster than Gemini, and $7.1\times$ faster than MoC.
+MoC starts strong at low failure rates, but its high checkpoint overhead degrades ETTR under frequent failures, falling to just 0.134 for DeepSeek‑MoE at MTBF=10M. \NAME consistently maintains high ETTR (0.951–0.964 at MTBF=10M) by effectively combining high frequency checkpointing with low runtime overhead.
+This approach allows \NAME to match MoC's fast recovery, CheckFreq and Gemini's low overhead without inheriting their respective penalties.